adea-gerguri/ComputerNetworking_Sockets/README.md

 How to Run

-Start the Server:
+1.Start the Server:

-bash
-Copy code
 java Server

-Start the Client:
+2.Start the Client:

-bash
-Copy code
 java Client

-Enter the admin password (123) for full access, or proceed with limited privileges.
+3.Enter the admin password (123) for full access, or proceed with limited privileges.

-Example Commands:
+Example Commands
 sendmsg: Send an encrypted message.
 readfile: Read a file.
 createfile: Create a new file (Admin-only).

 Folder Structure
-arduino
-Copy code

 src/
 ├── Client.java         # Client-side code
 ├── Server.java         # Server-side code